Budapest Marathon: BTSH and BSI era

 In 1989, the Budapest Sportiroda ('Budapest Sports Office') (BSI) began to organize the marathon.

 In 1993 the official sponsor was changed to Mars.
 Fred Lebow, the founder of the New York City Marathon and of Hungarian origin was the guest star of the event (he ran a half marathon).

 The marathon was not held in 1994 and 1995 due to financial difficulties.
 In 1996, the marathon event was moved to autumn, while the half marathon remained in spring.
 The sponsor was changed to Kaiser's-Plus.

 In 2009 SPAR bought Plus, which meant the marathon's name was also changed to "SPAR Budapest Marathon", which it remains.
 This year saw over 13,000 participants, with 2,388 running the full length.
 The number of people increased every year, so in 2016 there were over 28,000 participants, with 4,969 running the whole marathon.

+In 2025, the 40th event had a total of 40,219 participants registered for any of the distances, breaking the previous record of 33,500 registered participants.
+This year saw 7,408 participants running the full length.

 Course

 The start and finish is located in front of the Lágymányosi campus of Eötvös Loránd University.
 The race center used to be situated at the Városliget (City Park), with the race starting in Hősök tere (Heroes' Square).

 The course of the marathon changes every year, but the main routes usually remain.
 Due to the large number of participants a "zoned start" is implemented, where each subsequent zone starts a little bit later.
 It takes more than 15 minutes for the runners from the last zone to cross the starting line.

-The marathon passes through two UNESCO World Heritage sites.
+The marathon passes through the UNESCO World Heritage Site "Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue", as well as Heroes' Square and the Millennium Underground Railway.
+Runners pass landmarks such as Buda Castle, the Chain Bridge, the Hungarian Parliament Building, and Heroes' Square.
 It also crosses the Danube several times.
 There are many music performers along the route.
 While there are usually crowds along the route, there are several "crowd support points" where large groups of people cheer.
 These points are well organized (usually near metro stations) so that people can go from one point to another quickly and find their friend or family member that is running.

 Other activities

-After the race is over, competitors can bathe their aching feet in the Széchenyi thermal bath (usually for free thought this can change).
+After the race is over, competitors can bathe in the Széchenyi thermal bath (usually for free though this can change).